Saying Goodbye to Gia: The Hardest Day of My Life

 The Night That Felt Like Forever

-I scooped Gia up and FaceTimed my parents, absolutely hysterical.
-I couldn’t breathe, I couldn’t form a full sentence—I just sobbed.
-My parents tried to calm me down, telling me that she was probably just going blind and deaf, that she might be a little disoriented, and that I should take her to the vet in the morning.
+I scooped Gia up and FaceTimed my parents, completely hysterical.
+I couldn’t breathe, couldn’t form a full sentence.
+I just sobbed.
+My parents tried to calm me down, saying she might be going blind or deaf, that she was probably just disoriented, and that I should take her to the vet in the morning.
 But I think we all knew what was coming.

 I called one of my best friends, Wyatt, who loved Gia more than most people.
-I asked if he could take her to the vet in the morning if I wasn’t able to, because I had an exam at 8 AM.
+I asked if he could take her to the vet in the morning if I couldn’t because I had an exam at 8 a.m.
 But deep down, I knew I needed to be the one to take her.
 I had a horrible feeling that I was going to have to make the decision no pet owner ever wants to make.

 Gia couldn’t breathe.
 I’d put her on my bed, and she’d jump off and run into the other room, trying to be alone.
-I was terrified of waking up to find her gone.
+I was terrified of waking up and finding her gone.
 I barely slept.
 Every time she moved, I was up, checking on her, making sure she was still breathing.

-By 7 AM, I knew I couldn’t wait any longer.
-I got her up and decided I wanted to take her on one last sunrise drive to the refuge—her favorite place.
+By 7 a.m., I knew I couldn’t wait any longer.
+I got her up and decided to take her on one last sunrise drive to the refuge, her favorite place.

 One Last Ride

-Gia loved riding in the car, especially in the mornings when the world was still quiet.
+Gia loved riding in the car, especially in the mornings when the world was quiet.
 As we drove to the refuge, I tried to hold back tears.
-I didn’t want her last moments to be full of sadness—I wanted her to feel peaceful, happy, and loved.
+I didn’t want her last moments to be filled with sadness.
+I wanted her to feel peaceful, happy, and loved.

-I could’ve stayed there forever, but I knew I had to get her to the vet.
+I could have stayed there forever, but I knew I had to get her to the vet.

-The 15-minute drive back was the longest 15 minutes of my life.
+The 15-minute drive back felt like the longest 15 minutes of my life.
 Gia started shaking, foaming at the mouth, and slipping in and out of consciousness.
 I felt helpless.
 I just kept talking to her, begging her to hold on, telling her how much I loved her.

 When we got to the vet, she was barely there.
-At that point, I didn’t even know if she was still alive or not.
-The people at the vet were… less than helpful, and honestly, I don’t even want to get into that part.
+At that point, I didn’t even know if she was still alive.
+The people at the vet were less than helpful, and honestly, I don’t even want to get into that part.

 By the time it was over, I was completely numb.